ga4gh/ga4gh-schemas/doc/source/reads.rst

 Fragment        | *ill defined*
 =============== ============================================ ==================

-For a complete description of all Reads records, see :ref:`apireference`.
+For a complete description of all Reads records, see :ref:`avrodoc`.

 Records can contain other records, for instance ReadStats is contained in ReadGroup and ReadGroupSet.
 Each record is made up of a number of fields that describe the data.